pts/historic-texlive/README.txt

 Advantages of historic-texlive over the regular install-tl installer:

-* It supports historic TeX live releases out of the box, without the need for specifying -repository flags and matching the version of install-tl to the repository.
+* It supports historic TeX Live releases out of the box, without the need for specifying -repository flags and matching the version of install-tl to the repository.